Tōrere

 Tōrere, also written Torere, is a small coastal settlement in the Ōpōtiki District of the Bay of Plenty Region on New Zealand's North Island.
 It is about 20 km by road north-east of the town of Ōpōtiki.
-Neighburing localities include Opape to the south-west and Hāwai to the north-east.
+Neighbouring localities include Opape to the south-west and Hāwai to the north-east.
 Tōrere is the ancestral home of the Ngāitai people.

 History

 Tōrere was one of the earliest places visited by the Tainui migratory waka.
 Traditional histories tell of Tōrere-nui-ā-rua, eldest child and daughter of Hoturoa she is referred to as the aho ariki.
 Tōrere disembarked from the Tainui waka to escape from the advances of the tohunga known as Taikehu.
 During her escape, Tōrere met a local rangatira, Manaakiao and the two married.
 Their descendants became known as Ngāitai, and the area was named after Tōrere-nui-ā-rua.

 The bodies of two girls washed ashore at Torere in 1900.
 They were among 16 children and two adults who had drowned while crossing the Mōtū River days earlier.

 The body of a 54-year-old woman washed ashore at Torere in 2017.

 A hui, held in Torere in August 2018, found locals were opposed to a national Māori Battalion Museum being established at Waitangi to commemorate local men who served or died during World War II.